-Conventions used in table of attributes
+Conventions used in table of object attributes

-Tables of attributes
+Tables of object attributes

-This subclause gives the meaning of the attribute tables.
-This includes a listing of the object identification, data types, presentation of the examples in the tables.
+This subclause gives the meaning of the object attribute tables.
+This includes a listing of the object identification, data types, presentation of the examples in the tables, , references to resources, object relationships, related object naming convention, and object relationship implementations.

 All attributes in the tables shall be considered optional, except where specified as required in the attribute description.